bokub/vanity-eth/README.md

 ## Build Vanity-ETH from source

-A GitHub Action is in charge of building and deploying Vanity-ETH to GitHub pages automatically 🤖, but you can make your own build from source if you want
+A GitHub Action is in charge of building and deploying Vanity-ETH to GitHub pages automatically 🤖, but you can make your own build from source if you want (you will need Node.js 16)

 ```sh
 git clone https://github.com/bokub/vanity-eth